Web3Homeless/af_copytrading_prover/README.md

 ### Description
 - **Copy trader**: Allows to proof onchain transactions and repeat them as a part of copy-trading strategy
-- **Copy trader**: Allows to proof bullish twitter content to make an onchain transaction
+- **Proofs of bullish**: Allows to proof bullish twitter content to make an onchain transaction

 ## Documentation